A Dutch Nautilus member has invented a pioneering program which aims to ease the burden for ships masters by making port administration easier.

 Mr Eijkenaar says that as the development is costing a lot of money, he is currently looking for sponsors.
 'As soon as the software is on the market, it will pay for itself as the software company will sell it to the shipping companies together with a maintenance fee,' he says.

-'I am also busy trying to bring the programme to the attention of IMO, as a means to reduce the administrative burden.'
+'I am also busy trying to bring the program to the attention of IMO, as a means to reduce the administrative burden.'